Vaishu754/50_days_challenge/README.md

 # 50_days_challenge
-Day 5: Data Cleaning (Handling Invalid Values) Objective
+Day 6: Data Cleaning (Outlier Detection & Handling) Objective
-Identify and fix logically incorrect or invalid values in the dataset.
+Identify and handle extreme values (outliers) in the dataset.
 Tasks Completed
-Detected invalid values (negative salary, invalid age, incorrect ratings) Applied business rules to define valid ranges
-Replaced incorrect values using client-provided data Used CASE WHEN and JOIN-based updates for corrections Ensured no assumption-based fixes were applied
+Detected outliers using business thresholds (e.g., salary range) Flagged outliers using a new column (is_outlier) Differentiated between valid and invalid outliers Replaced incorrect outliers using client-provided data Preserved valid extreme values (e.g., CEO salary)
 Key Learning
-Invalid values are not always missing but logically incorrect Data should be corrected using trusted sources (client/system) Never blindly manipulate values without business context Outcome
-Dataset now contains only valid and reliable values, improving data accuracy.
+Not all outliers are errors — some are meaningful Outliers should be analyzed, not blindly removed Business understanding is essential in decision-making Outcome
+Outliers are properly identified and handled, ensuring both accuracy and meaningful insights.